saecki/zig-grep/paper/paper.typ

         return file;
     }
 ```]
-If the function succeeds the file is returned from it, so it shouldn't be closed.
+If the function succeeds the file is returned from it, so it should not be closed.
 If it fails while seeking and returns an error, the `errdefer` statement is executed and the file is closed as to not leak any resources.

 == Memory management
-Zig doesn't include a garbage collector and uses a very explicit manual memory management strategy.\
+Zig does not include a garbage collector and uses a very explicit manual memory management strategy.\
 Memory is manually allocated and deallocated via `Allocator`s that are choosen and instantiated by the user.
 Data structures or functions which might allocate require an allocator to be passed explicitly.
 The standard library includes a range of allocators fit for different use cases, ranging from general purpose bucket allocators, bump- or arena allocators, to fixed buffer allocators.\
 Memory allocation may fail, and out of memory errors must be handled.
 Memory deallocation must always succeed.